simeonpilgrim/nikon-firmware-tools/Java/Emulator/Readme.txt

                                         <params> is an optional (decoded) firmware binary file to load on startup.
 If
-                                        you don't have one, either start it with no param and decode one using the Tools menu or use the FirmwareDecoder command line tool (see below) com.nikonhacker.dfr.Dfr :   Starts the Dfr disassembler ported from Kevin Schoedel's original Dfr.
+                                        you don't have one, either start it with no param and decode one using the Tools menu or use the FirmwareDecoder command line tool (see below) com.nikonhacker.disassembly.fr.Dfr: Starts the Dfr tool, a Fujitsu FR disassembler ported from Kevin Schoedel's original Dfr.
-                                <params> are exactly the same as the original Dfr except for filemap and memorymap
+                                        <params> are exactly the same as the original Dfr except for filemap and
+                                        memorymap output options.
+Start it with no <params> for help com.nikonhacker.disassembly.fr.Dfr: Starts the Dtx tool, a Toshiba TMP19A disassembler.
-                                output options.
-Start it with no <params> for help com.nikonhacker.encoding.FirmwareDecoder :  Decodes a encrypted firmware to its different files.
+                                        <params> are similar to Dfr above.
+Start it with no <params> for help
+    com.nikonhacker.encoding.FirmwareDecoder :  Decodes a encrypted firmware to its different files.
 By default, the intermediary 'res' file staged is skipped so you immediately get files that can be loaded in other tools